 - 1. Sit with feet together and pointed forward. - 2.
-Arms straight at the sides or hands resting on side of chair or lap. - 3.
-Sit up nice and tall, and keep your shoulders relaxed. - 4.
+Place your arms straight at your sides or rest your hands on the side of chair or in your lap. - 3.
+Sit up nice and tall and keep your shoulders relaxed. - 4.
 Take deep breaths in and out; feel the floor beneath the feet.